-\begin{proof}[Proof of Theorem \ref{vanishing theorem}] Let $N=N(E,K)$ be as in Theorem \ref{teorema cruciale}.
-Then the $N$-division field $K_N$ and the $\ell$-division fields $K_\ell$ at $\ell\nmid N$ of $E$ form a linearly disjoint family over $K$.
-Now let $K\subset L$ be a finite normal extension, and replace $K_N$ by the compositum $LK_N$.
-Then the family may no longer be $K$-linearly disjoint, but it becomes $K$-linearly disjoint again after leaving out finitely many well-chosen $K_\ell$ from the family.
+Now let $K\subset M$ be a finite normal extension, and replace $K_N$ by the compositum $MK_N$.
+Then the family may no longer be $K$-linearly disjoint, but it becomes $K$-linearly disjoint again after leaving out finitely many $K_\ell$ from the family.
 This is because any finite extension of $K$ contained in the compositum of some $K$-linearly disjoint family of division fields $K_\ell$ is contained in the compositum of \emph{finitely many} $K_\ell$, and these are the ones that we leave out.